Groups, Platonic solids and Bell inequalities: Introduction

 Recently, Tavakoli and Gisin \cite{Tavakoli} in the very nice paper constructed Bell inequalities which violations are attained with measurements pointing to the vertices of the Platonic and Archimedean solids.
 Again we are dealing with the systems exhibiting high degree of symmetry; it is the symmetry which makes the Platonic solids so beautiful.
 In the present paper we generalize the Tavakoli \& Gisin approach using the tools from elementary group theory.
 Our starting point is the idea to look at the Platonic and Archimedean solids (as well as some other threedimensional objects) as generic and nongeneric orbits of threedimensional representations of some finite groups (basically, the subgroups of relevant symmetry groups).
 It appears that this point of view brings some advantages.
 We obtain an extremally simple formula for quantum value of the combination of correlation functions introduced in \cite{Tavakoli} under the assumption that our quantum system is described by the maximally entangled $SO(3)$ singlet state.
-We find also nice geometric picture, following from Fine's theorem and group theory, of classical states saturating Bell inequality.
+We find nice geometric picture, following from Fine's theorem and group theory, of classical states saturating Bell inequality.
+Moreover, group theory offers also here some simplifications even though they are less spectacular than in the quantum case.
 A number of examples of considerable violation of Bell inequality is presented.